sistemd/publitio-python-sdk/README.md

                          title='My title',
                          description='My description')
 ```
-Please do note that the file must be opened for binary reading. **The function will not close the file**.
+Please do note that the file must be opened for binary reading. **The `publitio_api.create_file` function will not close the file**.
 Therefore, what you will probably want to do most of the time is:
 ```
 with open('path/to/file', 'rb') as f:
     publitio_api.create_file(file=open('path/to/file', 'rb'),